andrewmourcos/andrewmourcos.github.io/projects/_posts/2023-04-24-tiny-tapeout-3.md

 ---
 layout: projects
-title: Open Source ASIC Tapeout
+title: Hello World of ASIC Tapeout
 tag: Electronics
 description: My first digital design being manufactured on a real chip.
 tools: Verilog, Yosys
 img: Media/projects/tt3/tt3-my-cell2d.png
 hidden: true
 ---
-View the tapeout for my parallel-to-serial converter in 3D <a href="https://andrewmourcos.github.io/tt03-verilog-demo/">here</a>
+View the tapeout of my section of the chip in 3D <a href="https://andrewmourcos.github.io/tt03-verilog-demo/">here</a>.

 I recently heard about the Tiny Tapeout 3 program, which allows hobbyists and students to have their digital ASIC designs manufactured on a real chip.
-As someone who is interested in digital electronics, I was excited to take on the challenge.
+As someone who's interested in digital electronics, I really liked the concept.

 # My Design
 The only problem was that I only heard about the program the morning of the submission deadline.
-Despite the short notice, I was determined to submit a design so I got to work.
+Despite the short notice, I was determined to submit even a small design, so I got to work.

-The process was relatively straight-forward: I wrote a short Verilog program for a parallel to serial converter and did some basic tests in a few hours.
-Then, the tools did a lot of heavy-lifting: Yosys (open source synthesis tool) used the provided standard cell library to synthesize my circuit from the code:
+The process was relatively straight-forward: I wrote a short Verilog program to take parallel bits and spit them out serially (simple enough).
+These days, the tools do a lot of heavy-lifting: Yosys (the open source synthesis tool) generated the physical circuit from the Verilog program:

 <img src="/Media/projects/tt3/tt3-my-cell2d.png">
-*2D render of my parallel to serial converter; I/O pins along left edge*
+*2D render of the parallel to serial converter; I/O pins along left edge*

-I didn't have enough time to do proper testbench tests - so it may have issues - but I managed to get a functional build at the last possible second.
+I didn't have enough time to create a proper testbench - so it may have issues - but I managed to get a functional build at the last possible second.
 This was the timestamp on my last commit (designs due at 2p):
 <img src="/Media/projects/tt3/tt3-final-commit-time.png">

 ## Stats
 In the end, my design only used about 6.54% of the allocated chip area of 150 x 170 um - but not too bad for a last minute submission.
-Here's a breakdown of the used cells:
+Another neat thing about how tiny-tapeout was organized: the build management system is setup to generate a breakdown of the used cells:

 | Category    | Cells                                                        | Count |
 | ----------- | ------------------------------------------------------------ | ----- |